What are some general colour matching rules?

 4. Any and all shades of grey will go with red

-“Any shade of grey ccomplements the colour red very nicely and really allows the colour red to come alive,” says Jasmine McClelland.
+Adding a silver, grey rug to your space will really make your red pop, as Jasmine says, “Any shade of grey complements the colour red very nicely and really allows the colour red to come alive.”

 5. White, cream and barely-there beiges match with red well